Coroutines for Asynchronous Concurrent Programming

 1. You want to run things in parallel for speed gain (multi-core, cluster, etc)

-• Disk read/write, network request, remote API call, etc
+• Disk read/write, network request, remote API call, internal timer, etc

 In OCaml

-• Concurrency for speed gain is a recent addition to OCaml 5
+* Concurrency for speed gain is new, its in OCaml 5

-• Concurrency to support asynchronous waiting: The Lwt and Async libraries
+* Concurrency to support asynchronous waiting via coroutines: The Lwt and Async libraries

-• Local concurrency for speed is usually done via threads
+• Concurrency for speed is usually done via threads

 • fork off another computation with its own runtime stack etc but share the heap